$139 Find Cheap Flights from Salt Lake City to Alaska

 The average price of all round-trip flights from Salt Lake City to Alaska clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Salt Lake City to Alaska, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from Alaska, Friday is the cheapest day to fly and Thursday is the most expensive.
+If you are looking for a flight deal from Salt Lake City to Alaska, look for departures on Saturdays and avoid leaving on a Tuesday, as it's usually the priciest day.
+When flying back from Alaska, Friday is the cheapest day to fly and Tuesday is the most expensive.

 How far in advance should I book a flight from Salt Lake City to Alaska?